-Holdings of securities other than shares and other equity which are not negotiable and cannot be traded on secondary markets, see also the definition of traded loans below.
+Holdings of debt securities which are not negotiable and cannot be traded on secondary markets, see also the definition of traded loans below.

 • Traded loans

 Loans that have de facto become negotiable are reported here, provided they continue to be evidenced by a single document and are, as a general rule, only traded occasionally.